SpringTech-Studios/SpringAI/README.md

 # SpringAI
 SpringAI was made for use in SisijaFight game.
 But can be used for other Purposes too.
-It will be based on LLAmaCpp
+It will run on Torch (PyTorch)
 ## What is SpringAI?
-SpringAI is a FLOSS language model made to use with LLamaCpp
+SpringAI is a FLOSS language model made to use with Torch

     SpringAI, FLOSS language model
     Copyright (C) 2024  AnatoliyLI and Lulu-Games